Written by Tenley Haraldson

 Remove the glass turntable and its plastic holder into a sink of warm water and dish soap.
 Let them soak a few minutes before breaking out a dish scrubbing brush (we love the OXO dish brush).
 Once cleaned, place these in a dish rack to dry.

-Step 2: Using a damp microfiber towel, remove any loose crumbs or larger food pieces from the bottom, walls, and roof of the microwave.
+Using a damp microfiber towel, remove loose crumbs and larger food pieces from the bottom, walls, and roof of the microwave.

-Step 3: Spray the interior of the microwave with Puracy Natural Multi-Surface Cleaner.
-Two sprays should be sufficient to tackle most microwaves.
-If there is baked-on food inside your microwave, then leave the cleaner on the surface for 30 seconds before moving on to the next step.
+Two sprays of Multi-Surface Cleaner should be enough to tackle most microwaves.
+If you’re battling baked-on food stains, let this sit for 30 seconds before moving on to the next step.